LipstickByColor/lipstick-twin-agent-/README.md

                →  cheapest in-stock twin:  e.l.f.
 "Joyful"  $7.00 @ walmart.com  (ΔE 4.8)
 ```

-A $50 Chanel resolved to a page-verified **$7 dupe — 86% cheaper** — on a link that
+A $50 Chanel resolved to a page-verified **$7 dupe, 86% cheaper**, on a link
-opens the actual product page.
+that opens the actual product page.

 ### Verification earns its place

 Where those 13 rejections came from (out of 116 offers carrying a price):

 - **3 were the wrong product**, caught only because the fetch agent opened the
-  page — e.g. for L'Oréal "Caramel Latte 799", Ulta's confidently-returned page
+  page.
+For L'Oréal "Caramel Latte 799", Ulta's confidently-returned page
   was actually shade "Fairest Nude".
 These snippets arrived stamped
   `confidence: high`; loading the page is the only thing that caught them.
 - **10 were duplicate or self-contradicting listings** from a single retailer —
   the clearest being the Dior listing above — dropped as untrustworthy rather than
   gambled on.

-Here's one of the wrong-product rejects in full, verbatim from this run's trace —
+Here's one of the wrong-product rejects in full, verbatim from this run's
-a search hit that looked solid until the page was actually read:
+trace.
+A search hit that looked solid until the page was actually read:

 ```jsonc
 // Stage 1 — search agent proposes an Ulta offer for the Chanel shade: